 What is Panettone?

 Panettone is an example of a dish that is shared across many different cultures, each having their own version of it.
-Similar fruit cakes/breads can be found in the form of German Stollen, Welsh Bara Brith, Irish Barmbrack, English Fruit Cake or Christmas Pudding, French and German Kugelhopf/Gugehupf, Scottish Dundee Cake (recipes coming soon!), and there are many other examples.
+Similar fruit cakes/breads can be found in the form of German Stollen and Gugelhupf, Welsh Bara Brith, Irish Barmbrack, English Fruit Cake and Christmas Pudding, Scottish Dundee Cake, and many other examples.

 This recipe uses a traditional 7.3″ x 4.25″ panettone mold.
 These molds are made in Italy and are excellent quality.

-Please, please, PLEASE do yourself a HUGE favor and leave the store-bought stuff on the shelf.
+Homemade Candied Orange and Lemon Peel: Please, please, PLEASE do yourself a HUGE favor and leave the store-bought stuff on the shelf.
 I am not exaggerating when I say that using homemade Candied Orange Peel and Candied Lemon Peel makes ALL THE DIFFERENCE in the flavor of your panettone!
-It’s easy to make and trust me, you’ll be SO happy you did!
+It’s easy to make, can be frozen and kept for months, and trust me, you’ll be SO happy you made it!

-For the Starter: Stir the yeast into the lukewarm water and let it sit for about 10 minutes until frothy.
+To make the starter, stir the yeast into the lukewarm water and let it sit for about 10 minutes until frothy.
 Place the flour and salt in the bowl of a stand mixer with the dough hook attachment (if your bowl is too large for that small of quantity knead it by hand).
 Add the yeast mixture to the flour mixture.

 Shape the dough into a ball and put it in a very lightly greased bowl, cover loosely with plastic wrap and let it rise at room temperature until doubled in size.
 Punch it down, cover with plastic wrap again and refrigerate it overnight.